pupenasan/hmi/citect/parameters.md

 A profile stores runtime parameter settings that are specific to a particular type of computer within a Citect SCADA system (for example, a client or server).
 These settings are stored in a "<profile_name>.ini" file that can be distributed to any computer where a project is deployed.

-Profiles are created in the Topology activity using the [Profile Wizard](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Profile_Setup_Wizard.html).
+Profiles are created in the Topology activity using the [Profile Wizard]---/Content/Profile_Setup_Wizard.html).

-The Citect SCADA Example Project includes three profiles that you  can select from the [Profile Setup Page](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Profile_Setup_CSW.html) in the Setup Wizard.
+The Citect SCADA Example Project includes three profiles that you  can select from the [Profile Setup Page]---/Content/Profile_Setup_CSW.html) in the Setup Wizard.
 Once you have selected the profile you would like, you can compile and run the Example project.

-You can use the **Deployment** activity to distribute Profile.ini files to the computers in a Citect SCADA system (see [Deployment Computers](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Deployment_Computers.html)).
+You can use the **Deployment** activity to distribute Profile.ini files to the computers in a Citect SCADA system (see [Deployment Computers]---/Content/Deployment_Computers.html)).

 **Note:** To use an INI file  you create with the Profile Wizard, either select it locally on a  computer using the Computer Setup Wizard, or use the deployment feature.

 #### Add a Profile

-To add a [profile](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Profiles.html):
+To add a profile:

 1. In the **Topology** activity, select **Profiles**
 2. On the Command Bar, click the **Add/Edit Profile** button.
-This launches the [Profile Wizard](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Profile_Setup_Wizard.html).
+This launches the Profile Wizard.

 ### Profile Wizard

-The Profile Wizard is similar to the [Setup Wizard](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/The_Computer_Setup_Wizard.html) in that it allows you to configure parameters for a specific computer.
+The Profile Wizard is similar to the Setup Wizard in that it allows you to configure parameters for a specific computer.
 Configuration information is stored  in an INI file which can be  deployed to the for the specific computer for which it was configured.

 The Profile Wizard contains a series of pages allowing configuration of  computer-specific settings including: